johnkerl/sliver/README.md

 By contrast, JavaScript frameworks are _multiple_ and _ever-changing_. _Multiple_ in the sense that knowing React deeply may offer only general help in learning Angular or Vue.js, and vice versa: these frameworks solve similar problems, but in different ways. _Ever-changing_ in the sense that a new framework version may require app-level changes.

-As well, JavaScript frameworks are often _complete_ in the sense that they successfully hide much or all of the browser API.
+As well, JavaScript frameworks are often _complete_ and _opaque_ in the sense that they successfully hide much or all of the browser API.
 When I was doing full-time React development in the 2018-2020 timeframe, while I got quite comfortable with React, I later realized I didn't know much at all about how to do web development _without_ React.
 This is a separate learning.

-Given those concerns, for small-scale web development, one might simply use no framework at all.
+Given those concerns, for small-scale web development, one might simply use no framework at all, sticking with HTML, CSS, and ES6.
 An examples of this is [pangram-checker](https://github.com/johnkerl/pangram-checker).

-But sometimes one wants _some_ application state, _some_ encapsulation.
+But sometimes one wants _some_ application state, _some_ encapsulation, _some_ component reuse.
 For [jsbee](https://github.com/johnkerl/jsbee) I wanted some reusable classes between my application and the browser API --- a mere thin sliver of logic, decorating the browser API rather than hiding it.
 Thus Sliver was born.

 # Status